nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The client should remain deleted.

+### Listing all clients

+1. Listing all clients while some clients are hidden

+   1. Filter the client list using the `find-client` command such that only some clients are visible.

+   1. Enter the command: `list-client`<br>
+      Expected: All clients shown.
+Success message shown.

+1. Listing all clients while viewing another list

+   1. Show a list other than the client list using either the `list-project` or `list-tag` commands.

+   1. Enter the command: `list-client`<br>
+      Expected: All clients shown.
+Success message shown.

+### Listing all projects

+1. Listing all projects while some projects are hidden

+   1. Filter the project list using the `find-project` command such that only some projects are visible.

+   1. Enter the command: `list-project`<br>
+      Expected: All projects shown.
+Success message shown.

+1. Listing all projects while viewing another list

+   1. Show a list other than the project list using either the `list-client` or `list-tag` commands.

+   1. Enter the command: `list-project`<br>
+      Expected: All projects shown.
+Success message shown.

+### Listing all tags

+1. Listing all tags while viewing another list

+   1. Show a list other than the tag list using either the `list-client` or `list-project` commands.

+   1. Enter the command: `list-tag`<br>
+      Expected: All tags shown.
+Success message shown.

+### Adding a client

+1. Specifying all details

+   1. Enter the command: `add-client name/John Doe phone/12345678 email/john@example.com tag/friends`<br>
+      Expected: A client with the specified details added.
+Details of added client shown in status message.

+1. Specifying only compulsory details

+   1. Enter the command: `add-client name/David Leong`<br>
+      Expected: Same as previous.

+1. Adding a duplicate client

+   1. Add a client by the name `John Doe` to the client list.

+   1. Enter the command: `add-client name/John Doe`<br>
+      Expected: Client is not added.
+Error message shown.

+### Adding a project

+1. Specifying all details

+   1. Enter the command: `add-project name/Oil Painting deadline/tomorrow price/500 tag/friends`<br>
+      Expected: A project with the specified details added.
+Details of added project shown in status message.

+1. Specifying only compulsory details

+   1. Enter the command: `add-project name/Sky Painting`<br>
+      Expected: Same as previous.

+1. Adding a duplicate project

+   1. Add a project by the name `Oil Painting` to the project list.

+   1. Enter the command: `add-project name/Oil Painting`<br>
+      Expected: Project is not added.
+Error message shown.

+1. Linking added project to client

+   1. Prerequisites: Add a client by the name `Alice Leong` to the client list.
+Enter the command: `add-project name/Self Portrait client/alice`<br>
+      Expected: Details of added project shown in status message.
+Filtered client list shown.

+   1. Test case: `1`<br>
+      Expected: Success message shown.
+Added project linked to first client in filtered client list.

+   1. Test case: `0`<br>
+      Expected: Cancel message shown.
+Added project not linked to any client.

+   1. Test case: `x` where x is larger than the length of the filtered client list<br>
+      Expected: Error message shown.

+### Editing a client

+1. Editing a client while all clients are being shown

+   1. Prerequisites: List all clients using the `list-client` command.
+There should be multiple clients in the list.

+   1. Test case: `edit-client 1 name/John Doe phone/12345678 email/john@example.com tag/friends`<br>
+      Expected: First client's details are edited.
+Details of edited client shown in status message.

+   1. Test case: `edit-client 0 name/John Doe`<br>
+      Expected: No client is edited.
+Error details shown in the status message.

+   1. Other incorrect edit commands to try: `edit-client`, `edit-client x name/John`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. Editing a client while only some clients are shown

+   1. Prerequisites: Filter the client list using the `find-client` command such that only some clients are visible.

+   1. Test case: `edit-client 1 name/John Doe phone/12345678 email/john@example.com tag/friends`<br>
+      Expected: First client's details are edited.
+Details of edited client shown in status message.

+   1. Test case: `edit-client 0 name/John Doe`<br>
+      Expected: No client is edited.
+Error details shown in the status message.

+   1. Test case: `edit-client x name/John` where x is smaller than the entire client list size but is larger than the visible list size<br>
+      Expected: Similar to previous.

+   1. Other incorrect edit commands to try: `edit-client`<br>
+      Expected: Similar to previous.

+1. Editing a client while the client list is not being shown

+   1. Prerequisites: Show a list other than the client list using either the `list-project` or `list-tag` commands.
+There should be multiple clients in the client list.

+   1. Test case: `edit-client 1 name/John`<br>
+      Expected: No client is edited.
+Error details shown in the status message.

+### Editing a project

+1. Editing a project while all projects are being shown

+   1. Prerequisites: List all projects using the `list-project` command.
+There should be multiple projects in the list.

+   1. Test case: `edit-project 1 name/Sky Painting deadline/next week price/50 tag/friends`<br>
+      Expected: First project's details are edited.
+Details of edited project shown in status message.

+   1. Test case: `edit-project 0 name/Sky Painting`<br>
+      Expected: No project is edited.
+Error details shown in the status message.

+   1. Other incorrect edit commands to try: `edit-project`, `edit-project x name/Sky Painting`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. Editing a project while only some projects are shown

+   1. Prerequisites: Filter the project list using the `find-project` command such that only some projects are visible.

+   1. Test case: `edit-project 1 name/Sky Painting deadline/next week price/50 tag/friends`<br>
+      Expected: First project's details are edited.
+Details of edited project shown in status message.

+   1. Test case: `edit-project 0 name/Sky Painting`<br>
+      Expected: No project is edited.
+Error details shown in the status message.

+   1. Test case: `edit-project x name/Sky Painting` where x is smaller than the entire project list size but is larger than the visible list size<br>
+      Expected: Similar to previous.

+   1. Other incorrect edit commands to try: `edit-project`<br>
+      Expected: Similar to previous.

+1. Editing a project while the project list is not being shown

+   1. Prerequisites: Show a list other than the project list using either the `list-client` or `list-tag` commands.
+There should be multiple projects in the project list.

+   1. Test case: `edit-project 1 name/Sky Painting`<br>
+      Expected: No project is edited.
+Error details shown in the status message.

+1. Linking edited project to client

+   1. Prerequisites: Add a client by the name `Alice Leong` to the client list.
+Display the project list with `list-project`.
+Enter the command: `edit-project 1 client/alice`<br>
+      Expected: Details of edited project shown in status message.
+Filtered client list shown.

+   1. Test case: `1`<br>
+      Expected: Success message shown.
+Edited project linked to first client in filtered client list.

+   1. Test case: `0`<br>
+      Expected: Cancel message shown.
+Edited project not linked to any client.

+   1. Test case: `x` where x is larger than the length of the filtered client list<br>
+      Expected: Error message shown.

 ### Deleting a client

 1. Deleting a client while all clients are being shown